 Pick up your favorite and let us know!

-Utepils has the best Altbier in town, and the best selection of growlers.
-You won’t find crowlers here, this is the spot to pick up some growlers and share with your friends.
+Utepils has the best Altbier in town and the best selection of growlers.
+You won’t find crowlers here, this is the spot to pick up some growlers and share them with your friends.

 From Altbier to Kolsh, Utepils has something for everyone.
 Their German-style beer is made from fresh German hops right in their brewery.
 The art in the brewery is also fun to look at.
 Make sure to take a peak when you stop in for your drink!